DinoZ-p/AIExpenseGuard/README.md

-A financial coaching API that tracks expenses, budgets, goals, and gives you analytics on your spending habits.
+A financial guarding API that tracks expenses, budgets, goals, and gives you analytics on your spending habits.
 Built with FastAPI + PostgreSQL.

 ## What it does